 Keyword research matters because it qualifies your content marketing strategy.

-Just knowing whether you have a shot at ranking or if the phrase is insanely competitive lets you adjust the course.
+Knowing whether you have a shot at ranking or the phrase is insanely competitive lets you adjust the course.

 The worst feeling is creating material with zero search demand and is impossible to rank for because your site is too new.
 You’ll get nothing but crickets for all of your hard work.

-Sidenote: In your blog’s early days, you probably get crickets anyway.
-But if you’ve done your homework and adhere to best SEO practices, your blog will start getting organic traffic.
+Sidenote: You probably get crickets in your blog’s early days.
+But your blog will start getting organic traffic if you’ve done your homework and adhere to best SEO practices.

 3. Create Content to Match Search Intent